 People who voted for this also voted for

-I almost feel as if I should preface everything I say with this: I’m a huge fan of musical.
+I almost feel as if I should preface everything I say with this: I’m a huge fan of musicals.
 If I didn’t have problems with finding and staying on key, or with my pitch, I’d totally be doing musical theater right this moment.
 The problem is, Les Miserables comes from a generation of stage productions which are insanely popular despite not being of much artistic value or merit.
 It’s from the Andrew Lloyd Weber-era of pure spectacle, shows which beat you over the head with their insistence on making you feel something instead of earning it through good writing, filled with refrains of essentially one song rewritten over and over again.

 To boil it down even further: Les Miserables main problems occur within the stage show, and, as such, there’s little to no fixing them in a film adaptation.
 But the film adaptation didn’t have to be this overbearing.

 That’s not to say Les Miserables is completely without merits, and there are many things to admire about the film.
-But the summation of the parts does add up to a pretty whole.
+But the summation of the parts does not add up to a pretty whole.
 Of course, if the literal translation of your film’s title is “The Miserables,” I don’t think anyone goes into this expecting to come out having had a good time.
-But Les Miserables tends to glorify the worst aspects of showboating and wears it neediness to be loved out in the open, which leads to some garish and vulgar displays of sheer emotional manipulation.
+But Les Miserables tends to glorify the worst aspects of showboating and wears its neediness to be loved out in the open, which leads to some garish and vulgar displays of sheer emotional manipulation.

 But let’s start off with the good stuff.
 In a near Herculean effort, Hugh Jackman manages to make this whole enterprise watchable through his central performance alone.
 The film never works, but with anyone but Jackman leading the charge onscreen, it would have been a colossal failure.
 With a role that requires him to speak-sing “I’m Jean Valjean!” roughly once every five minutes; Jackman finds a way to anchor in it some semblance of reality and brings a gravity and wounded soul that really sells not just the role, but the film.